-Review thresholds for acquisitions of control of a cultural business are \$5 million in book value of assets of the business for direct investments and \$50 million in book value of assets of the business for indirect investments.
-For an indirect acquisition of control of a cultural business, where the value of the worldwide assets of the Canadian business exceeds 50% of the value of all assets acquired, the review threshold is \$5 million in book value of assets.
+Review thresholds for acquisitions of control of a Canadian cultural business are \$5 million in book value of assets of the business for direct investments and \$50 million in book value of assets of the business for indirect investments.
+For an indirect acquisition of a cultural business, where the value of the worldwide assets of the Canadian business exceeds 50% of the value of all assets acquired, the review threshold is \$5 million in book value of assets.

 Unlike non-cultural businesses, indirect investments in the cultural sector are reviewable on a post-closing basis.
-If the assets of the cultural business fall below the thresholds for review, the Governor in Council (i.e., the federal cabinet) may still order a review on a discretionary basis.
-Cultural investments are reviewed by Cultural Sector Investment Review (CSIR) and approval is granted by the Minister of Canadian Heritage.
+If the assets of the cultural business fall below the thresholds for review, the Governor in Council (i.e., the federal Cabinet) may still order a review on a discretionary basis.
+Cultural investments are reviewed by the Department of Canadian Heritage.

-What is considered a cultural business?
+What is considered a "cultural business"?

-A "cultural business" is defined in the ICA as a business that carries on any of the following
+"Cultural business" is defined in the ICA.
+A cultural business is a business that carries on any of the following:

-- the publication, distribution or sale of books, magazines, periodicals or newspapers in print or in machine readable form (but excludes businesses involved only in the printing or typesetting of these items) - · the production, distribution, sale or exhibition of film or video recordings - · the production, distribution, sale or exhibition of audio or video music recordings - · the publication, distribution or sale of music in print or machine readable form - radio communication intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services
+- a. the publication, distribution or sale of books, magazines, periodicals or newspapers in print or in machine readable form (but excludes businesses involved only in the printing or typesetting of these items); - b. the production, distribution, sale or exhibition of film or video recordings; - c. the production, distribution, sale or exhibition of audio or video music recordings; - d. the publication, distribution or sale of music in print or machine readable form; or - e. any business activities involving radio communication intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services.

-Notably, there are special policies which prevent or restrict investments in the film distribution and book publishing and distribution sectors.
+Notably, there are special policies which prevent or restrict investments in the film distribution, and book publishing and distribution sectors.
 However, the government has been adopting a more flexible and pragmatic approach to enforcement of these policies.
 For example, in 2010, Amazon.com was permitted to establish a Canadian fulfilment centre and Apple Canada was granted approval to establish iBookstore Canada, in return for certain commitments to strengthen the Canadian book sector.
 In 2012, Target received approval to sell cultural products, including books, when it launched its stores in Canada.
-In 2014, Torstar Corporation's sale of the

-Harlequin book business to HarperCollins Publishers, a subsidiary of News Corp., was approved (a transaction which on its face was prohibited by the book policy).
+In 2014, the Department of Canadian Heritage approved Torstar Corporation's sale of the Harlequin book business to HarperCollins Publishers, a subsidiary of News Corp. (a transaction which on its face was prohibited by the book policy).
 In 2017, Netflix entered an agreement with the government which allowed it to avoid the traditional taxation framework applied to broadcasters in exchange for a \$500 million investment for content creation in Canada.
 In 2019, Hasbro's acquisition of Toronto- based film, music and television content producer and distributor Entertainment One (eOne) was approved.